LangDriveCTRL: Natural Language Controllable Driving Scene Editing with Multi-modal Agents: Implementation Details

 Figure \ref{fig:object_grounding_agent} demonstrates the process employed by the object grounding agent.
 The agent first decomposes textual descriptions into triplets of (reference object, direction, target object).
 It then identifies the best-matching reference object using appearance, behavior, and position information.
 After filtering candidates by directional constraints, it applies the same matching procedure to locate the target object.

 Figure \ref{fig:insertion_agent} presents the insertion agent's pipeline.
 The agent first estimates the real-world size of the object from its textual description, then computes scaling factors by comparing it to the generated mesh dimensions.
 Next, it determines the mesh's local coordinate system by analyzing the object's orientation in rendered images.
-Based on this, it derives the transformation matrix from local to world coordinates.
+Based on this, it derives the transformation matrix from local coordinate system to the scene's world coordinate system.

 Figure \ref{fig:behavior_editing_agent} shows the counterfactual behavior selection process within the behavior editing agent.
 This component selects the behavior combination from available counterfactuals that most closely aligns with the target behavior, while also preserving as much of the original behavior as possible.